 What is ArcGIS Experience Builder?

 An experience is about what somebody feels and the cognitive feedback they have when interacting with something.
-Within ArcGIS Experience Builder, an "experience" is a web app or web page that may include a page, section, widget, data source, theme, and/or layout.
+Within ArcGIS Experience Builder, an "experience" is a web app or page that may include a sections, widgets, data sources, a theme, and/or a layout.
 The ultimate goal of this product is to help users create compelling web experiences.

 What are the key features of ArcGIS Experience Builder?